 • Irish/UK (long-form) birth certificate or adoption certificate

-• Driving Licence/Learner permit where number 3 shows place of birth is within EU/EEA/Switzerland
+• EU/EEA/Switzerland Driving Licence or Irish Learner permit which shows place of birth as within EU/EEA/Switzerland

 • Certificate of entry in the Irish Foreign Births Register